History of Canadian animation: 1950s-1980s

 Two new players suddenly appeared in Ottawa, with Atkinson Film-Arts producing TV specials based on the Jean De Brunhoff Babar books and the Lynn Johnston comic strip For Better or For Worse, as well as the series The Adventures of Teddy Ruxpin, Dennis The Menace, and animation for the film Heavy Metal and the specials and subsequent series of Kevin Gillis' popular The Raccoons.
 Disputes between Atkinson management and the Raccoons producers led Gillis' Raccoons production partner Sheldon Wiseman to form a new Ottawa studio, Hinton Animation Studios.
 Hinton took over animation for The Raccoons, and produced animation for projects under Wiseman's own Lacewood Productions.
 When the studio's feature film The Nutcracker Prince performed poorly at the box office, Hinton found itself unable to pay off the money it borrowed to finance the feature; the situation was further exacerbated by creative tensions between Gillis and Wiseman.
 Due to these problems, Hinton dissolved in 1990, bringing an end to The Raccoons and Gillis and Wiseman's partnership the following year.
 Wiseman subsequently reorganized the Hinton animation staff as Lacewood Studios, which produced a new series of For Better or For Worse specials, and co-produced several television series with producers in the United States and France.

 In the 1980s the animation department of the French division of the CBC in Montreal took centre stage by winning two Oscars for its animation shorts: Crac in 1981 and The Man Who Planted Trees in 1987.
 Both were produced by Frédéric Back.
 In about the same period private and public colleges started offering complete animation programs.
 In 1984 Sheridan College of Oakville won an Oscar for Charade, by one of its graduating students, Jon Minnis.

 Notable NFB shorts during this era included The Street (1976), The Big Snit (1985) and The Cat Came Back (1988).

 1990s-2000s

+With the renaissance of animation in the 1990s, Canadian animation further prospered with conventional fare from companies like Nelvana and Cinar (now part of WildBrain) while innovative work from Mainframe Entertainment such as the first computer animated series, ReBoot drew considerable success on its own.

+Cinar was known for Caillou, which aired from 1997 to 2010 and then in the United States on PBS from 2000 to 2021.
+Although Caillou initially received positive reviews during its original run, it has drawn heavy viewer criticism since its cancellation, notably for the title character's negative behavior starting in the first and second seasons which resulted in four episodes of the show being banned by PBS Kids.